Yokendrakumar1999/DevOps-Intern/Day 8/containerized.md

-To document the installation and setup of Docker, pulling an image, and running a container, here’s a clear guide based on the commands you used:
+To document the installation and setup of Docker, pulling an image, and running a container, ***background worker and background file processor***
 ---

 ## Docker Installation and Background File Processor Setup on Ubuntu
-Certainly, here’s the organized setup with just **1.1** and **1.2** steps for setting up Docker on Ubuntu.
+Certainly, here’s the organized setup with for setting up Docker on Ubuntu.

 ---